waltr21/Tanks/README.md

 ### How it Works
 Information on where your opponent is in relative to the screen is sent over a network using UDP packets.
 Positions of the enemy are sent every frame for real time play.
-The game runs at a smooth 60 FPS, and is powered by processing.
+The game runs at a smooth 60 FPS, and is powered by the processing environment.

 ### Download
 Downloads are soon to come for Mac, Windows, and linux.
-(Game is close to being finished)
+(Game is close to being finished) If you have the processing environment already downloaded, feel free to clone the code and start playing!